MalindiFrank/4Insights/dashboard-backend/README.md

 - Receives requests from the frontend
 - Validates tokens with the Auth service (`/demo/verify`)
 - Extracts the API key from the token
-- Queries the Collector for metrics (filtering by API key in a future update)
+- Queries the Collector for metrics, forwarding the API key via `x-api-key` for filtering
 - Returns data to the frontend

 ## Quick Start